 2. SFR Real Estate Fits into Almost Any Investment Strategy

 This makes SFR real estate investments ideal for people who want to create supplemental income for retirement, but that’s not the only area where real estate investments excel.
-If an investor targets SFR properties in the markets where the rental space is rapidly expanding due to population growth and a diminished interest in home buying, the annual investment returns can also be substantial.
+For example, suppose a buyer targets SFR properties in the markets where the rental space is rapidly expanding due to population growth and diminished interest in home buying.
+In that case, the annual investment returns can also be substantial.

 “Investors should hold rental properties for several years.”